carstenbauer/JuliaKIT26/orga/AFTERWARDS.md

 # The `julia_wrapper.sh` is gone, what should I do?

+If you've chosen Option 1 above, there is nothing todo as `julia` is now always available on the cluster (for you).
+If you chose Option 2:
 ```
 curl -fL -o $HOME/.local/bin/julia_wrapper.sh https://raw.githubusercontent.com/carstenbauer/JuliaKIT26/refs/heads/main/orga/julia_wrapper.sh && chmod +x $HOME/.local/bin/julia_wrapper.sh
 ```